 DO I LOSE MY CAPITAL CREDITS IN THE YEARS THE CO-OP DECIDES NOT TO MAKE RETIREMENTS?

 No. All capital credits allocated for every year members have been served by Tri-County Electric Cooperative are maintained until such time as the board retires them.
-Prior to this year, Tri-County Electric Cooperative retired capital credits from all of 1995 and a portion of 1996.

 WHAT IF I HAVE MOVED?